Peavey today is respected manufacturer of various amplifiers and some guitars. At least that is what majority of people know them for.

 Peavey SP3 speaker comes in a very nice cabinet that has been minimally altered compared to the original speaker.
 Main material of choice was aspen plywood which has shown to offer great performance without sacrificing rigidity of the enclosure.

-The core of this model are its three transducers.
+The core of this model is its three transducers.
 We are talking about an RX22 compression driver that comes with ferrofluid cooling, a single 6.5 inch mid range driver with phase plug, and a mighty 15 inch BWX Black Widow.
 There is also a 4 inch VC woofer in there as well.

 Overall, Peavey SP3 Speaker comes with 2400 Watts peak power rating.
 The speakers we mentioned just now are more than capable of channeling that power into something really defined.